AdaCore/learn/courses/intro-to-spark/book/02_Flow_Analysis.rst

 Ineffective statements are different than dead code: they're executed, and often even modify the value of variables, but have no effect on any of the subprogram's visible outputs: parameters, global variables or the function result.
-Ineffective statements, like unused variables, should be avoided, in this case because they make the code less readable and more difficult to maintain.
+Ineffective statements should be avoided because they make the code less readable and more difficult to maintain.

 More importantly, they're often caused by errors in the program: the statement may have been written for some purpose, but isn't accomplishing